Moodyw03/thedigger25/README.md

 The application provides the following API endpoints:

-- `/api/list?artist_name=Ben%20UFO` - Get JSON data of all tracks
+- `/api/list?artist_name=Ben%20UFO` - Get JSON data of all tracks (synchronous, may time out for large requests)
+- `/search?artist_name=Ben%20UFO` - Start a background job to fetch tracks (recommended for large requests)
+- `/job/<job_id>/status` - Check status of a background job
+- `/job/<job_id>/result` - Get results of a completed background job
 - `/search_video?query=Artist%20-%20Track` - Search YouTube for a video
-- `/download_tracklists_pdf?artist_name=Ben%20UFO` - Generate a PDF of tracklists
+- `/start_pdf_job?artist_name=Ben%20UFO` - Start a background job to generate a PDF
+- `/get_pdf/<job_id>` - Download the generated PDF from a completed job

 ## How It Works

 1. The app scrapes DJ tracklists from [MixesDB](https://www.mixesdb.com/)
+2. Background processing:
+   - For large requests, the app uses a Redis queue and worker process
+   - The web interface remains responsive while scraping happens in the background
+   - Real-time progress updates are shown to the user
-2. When you click Play, it searches YouTube for the track and plays the audio
+3. When you click Play, it searches YouTube for the track and plays the audio
-3. For better listening experience, playback starts at 2 minutes into each track
+4. For better listening experience, playback starts at 2 minutes into each track
-4. If you want to view the full YouTube video, click the YouTube icon next to the player
+5. If you want to view the full YouTube video, click the YouTube icon next to the player
+6. PDF generation also happens in the background to prevent timeouts

 ## Technology Stack

 - Backend: Python, Flask
+- Queue System: Redis, RQ (Redis Queue)
+- Worker: Python RQ SimpleWorker
 - Frontend: HTML, CSS, JavaScript
 - Data Processing: BeautifulSoup, requests
 - PDF Generation: ReportLab